Jim Proctor

 Hampered by a sore shoulder, Proctor appeared in two games over the 1959 campaign's final month.
 He debuted September 14 against the Washington Senators at Griffith Stadium, throwing two innings of relief and allowing four hits and one earned run.
 Then, 12 days later at Detroit's Briggs Stadium, he was the starting pitcher against the league champion Chicago White Sox.
 He retired Chicago's first two men, including future Hall-of-Famer Nellie Fox, but then allowed the next six players to reach base on four hits and two bases on balls.
 He left the mound trailing 4–0 and was tagged with the loss, his only decision in the majors.

 Proctor returned to the minor leagues in 1960 and promptly won 15 games in the Double-A Texas League.
 But his career was winding down; he struggled at Triple-A in 1961, missed the 1962 season entirely, and left Organized Baseball after eight games in the Double-A Sally League in 1963.
 In the majors, he allowed eight hits, three bases on balls, and five earned runs in 22/3 innings pitched, for an ERA of 16.88.
 His stellar minor league record was 59–41 in 190 games pitched.

 Proctor's grandson James is a Princeton University graduate who pitched in the Cincinnati Reds' organization in 2021 and 2022 before a shoulder injury ended his career.
-He remained in baseball in 2023 as a young executive in the office of the Commissioner of Baseball.
+He remained in baseball in 2023 as an executive in the office of the Commissioner of Baseball.